jharwell/sierra/docs/src/exec_env/hpc.rst

 This HPC environment can be selected via ``--exec-env=hpc.slurm``.

 In this HPC environment, SIERRA will run experiments spread across multiple allocated nodes by the SLURM scheduler.
-SIERRA makes the following assumptions about the compute nodes it is allocated each invocation:

-- All nodes have the same # of cores (can be less than the total # available on each compute node).

-- All nodes have a shared filesystem.

 The following table describes the SLURM-SIERRA interface.
 Some SLURM environment variables are used by SIERRA to configure experiments during stage 1,2 (see SLURM docs for meaning); if they are not defined SIERRA will throw an error.

 .. list-table:: SLURM-SIERRA interface
-   :widths: 25,50
+   :widths: 25,25,50
    :header-rows: 1

    * - SLURM environment variable

      - SIERRA context

+     - Command line override

    * - SLURM_CPUS_PER_TASK

      - Used to set # threads per experimental node for each allocated compute node.

+     - N/A

    * - SLURM_TASKS_PER_NODE

      - Used to set # parallel jobs per allocated compute node.

-Overriden by ``--exec-jobs-per-node`` if passed.
+     - ``--exec-jobs-per-node``

    * - SLURM_JOB_NODELIST

      - Obtaining the list of nodes allocated to a job which SIERRA can direct GNU parallel to use for experiments.

+     - N/A

    * - SLURM_JOB_ID